 Based on the above discussion, it is quite clear that the current LTE framework for logged MDT provide quite substantial information for inter and intra RAT neighbors.
 These inter and intra RAT neighbors could be SCG cells as well since SCG cells should have coverage overlap with serving cell.
 Thus, UE would provide logged MDT measurements for SCG cells as part of current framework as well.

-Current LTE framework for logged MDT provide quite substantial information for inter and intra RAT neighbors.
+Current LTE framework for logged MDT provides quite substantial information for inter and intra RAT neighbors.

 One concern with the current reporting mechanism is that CGI reporting for neighbor cells is optional which might be very relevant in some cases.
 Another issue with relying on neighbor cell information is that information could be very broad since there could be multiple neighbouring frequencies and this is not the desired behavior if the operator is only interested to see MDT report for a specific frequency, i.e mmwave bands.
 Furthermore, If the operators would like UEs camping on LTE cells to collect the measurements on high-frequency NSA NR neighboring cells, there are no way for UE to check if a detected neighbor cell is one of the desired NR neighbor cell since the current way (in LTE) is that UE only checks if the serving cell is a part of the Area Configuration.